j6k4m8/tuneup/README.md

 tuneup
 ======

 Helps you tune your instrument to the tuning used in a music file.
+More information can be found [here](http://j6m8.wordpress.com/2014/03/09/its-not-always-440/).

 ## Use Case
 - You play an instrument and wish to play along with a pre-recorded sample.